 Serious Half Tuck

-The half-tuck is definitely a more dramatic tuck.
+The half-tucked shirt style is definitely a more dramatic tuck.
 This is when you undo the last button or so on a button-up shirt, tuck in one side and leave the other out.
 It’s a very intentional look, and some might say weird.
 It works best with heavier fabrics that lay still, like denim, for example, but some tuck this way with silky fabrics too.

-How To: While this type of tuck seems self-explanatory, here’s how to make it look chicer.
+While this type of tuck seems quite basic, here’s how to make it look chicer.
 Start by fully tucking in your top tightly.
 Then, slightly loosen the fabric by raising your arms over your head, untucking just a slight amount of fabric from your bottoms.

 The Front Tie